fdac18/Miniproject3/README.md

 lecture and provided in the example.ipynb here.
 Please do not use the values for other responses when modeling your response variable.

 For each question there is a response (or multiple choices or rank for the response variable) and also the time it was completed: subtracting from the previous question time you can get time it took to respond.
-This is so called paradata that relects the behaviour or respondents while filling the survey.
+This is so called paradata that reflects the behaviour or respondents while filling the survey.

 For extra credit please provide a recommendation on how to improve the survey, preferably based on the analysis of response data or paradata.